koumatsumoto/system-vocabulary-viewer/src/app/word/spec.md

   - Maximum length: 20 characters
   - Purpose: Filter word list based on input text
   - Updates results in real-time as user types
+  - Minimum search length: 3 characters
+    - Display error message when input is less than 3 characters
+    - Only perform search when 3 or more characters are entered

+### Search Results

+- Display total count of matching results above the word list
+- Format: "Found X matches" where X is the number of matching words

 ### Word List Display